vizagite/trees/README.md

-# trees
+# Trees
+Coming soon.
-Trees of Vizag
+Trees of Vizag.
+Contribute if you can as per [guide](https://github.com/vizagite/vizagite/blob/main/contributing.md)